swallowcamel/nancywiki/Basic-Authentication.md

 ## The user mapper

 The user mapper is responsible for mapping a user from an identifier.
-The identifier is the token that will be put in the authentication cookie which will be used to re-establish the identity of the user that is performing the request, so that you do not need to enter your credentials for each request.

 We have chosen to use a GUID as the identifier.
-The reason for this is that using something like the username or id is a potential vulnerability, because, if the cookie encryption was somehow compromised,  it would be easy to spoof the identity of another user by guessing their username or id.
+The reason for this is that using something like the username or id is a potential vulnerability, it would be easy to spoof the identity of another user by guessing their username or id.

 The identifier should never be read by a human, so making it a GUID also discourages that it is ever displayed anywhere, and each GUID is both unique and non-sequential, making it a lot harder to spoof than the identity of someone else.